Richard Court: Post-political life

 On 9 June 2003, Richard Court was appointed a Companion of the Order of Australia (AC).
 The award cited "[his] service to the Western Australian Parliament and to the community, particularly the Indigenous community, and in the areas of child health research and cultural heritage and to economic development through negotiating major resource projects including the export of gas to China furthering the interests of the nation as a whole."

 In November 2016, Minister for Foreign Affairs Julie Bishop announced that Court would be appointed as Australian Ambassador to Japan in "early 2017".
 On 11 April 2017, he presented credentials to Emperor Akihito at Imperial Palace in Tokyo.
+In October 2020 it was announced that Jan Adams would replace Court as Ambassador to Japan.